Alcohol and Menopause: Can You Drink During Menopause?

 6. Lowers her Chances of Getting a Stroke

-Stroke can be a major issue that disrupts the proper functioning of the heart and the brain.
+Heart stroke can be a major issue that disrupts the proper functioning of the heart and the brain.
 Moderate alcohol consumption also reduces the chance of developing a stroke.

-The above points clearly indicate that as long as you consume alcohol in the right limits, it does not harm your body in any way.
+The above points clearly indicate that as long as you consume alcohol within the right limits, it does not harm your body in any way.
 Only when things go out of control are they a cause of worry.

 Excessive Alcohol Consumption